Ángel Sánchez (pitcher)

-Ángel Luis Sánchez (born November 28, 1989) is a Dominican professional baseball pitcher in the San Diego Padres organization.
-He previously played in Major League Baseball (MLB) for the Pittsburgh Pirates and the KBO League for the SK Wyverns.
+Ángel Luis Sánchez (born November 28, 1989) is a Dominican professional baseball pitcher for the Pericos de Puebla of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, in the KBO League for the SK Wyverns, in Nippon Professional Baseball (NPB) for the Yomiuri Giants, and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.

 Career

 Los Angeles Dodgers

 Sánchez signed with the Los Angeles Dodgers as an amateur free agent on December 1, 2010.
 He made his professional debut with the Single-A Great Lakes Loons in the Midwest League in 2011, where he was 8–4 in 20 games (16 starts) with a 2.82 ERA.
 He was promoted to the High-A Rancho Cucamonga Quakes in 2012 where he struggled a bit, going 6–12 with a 6.58 ERA in 27 games (23 starts).
 Sánchez returned to Great Lakes to start 2013 where he was 2–7 with a 4.88 ERA in 14 starts before he was returned to Rancho Cucamonga.